Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 1. Write a map function that adds plus 5 to each item in the list.<br/>
 2. Write a map function that returns the squares of the items in the list.<br/>
 3. Write a map function that adds "Hello, " in front of each item in the list.<br/>
+4. Using map() function and len() function create a list that's consisted of lengths of each element in the first list.
 </details>